 The Audit Committee consists of Messrs.
 Cash, Swedish and Trunfio, each of whom joined the Audit Committee upon their appointment to the Board in October 2001.
 Mr. Cash is the Chairman of the Audit Committee.
 Messrs.
 Cash, Swedish and Trunfio are independent directors under Marketplace Rule 4200(a) (15) of the NASD.
 The Audit Committee has adopted a written charter, which is available on our website at www.crosscountry.com and was annexed as Appendix A to our Proxy Statement for the 2002 Annual Meeting of Stockholders.
-The Audit Committee is the principal agent of the Board of Directors in overseeing (i) the quality and integrity of the Company's financial statements, (ii) legal and regulatory compliance, (iii) the independence, qualifications, and performance of the Company's independent accountants, (iv) the performance of the Company's internal auditors, and (v) the integrity of management and the quality and adequacy of disclosures to stockholders.
+The Audit Committee is the principal agent of the Board of Directors in overseeing (i) the quality and integrity of the Company's financial statements, (ii) legal and regulatory compliance, (iii) the independence, qualifications, and performance of the Company's independent registered public accounting firm, (iv) the performance of the Company's inter nal auditors, and (v) the integrity of management and the quality and adequacy of disclosures to stockholders.
 The Committee also:

-- is solely responsible for hiring and terminating our independent accountants and pre-approving all auditing, as well as any audit-related, tax advisory and any other non-auditing services, to be performed by the independent accountants; - reviews and discusses with Cross Country's independent accountants their quality control procedures and our critical accounting policies and practices; - regularly reviews the scope and results of audits performed by our independent accountants and internal auditors; - meets with management to review the adequacy of our internal control framework and its financial, accounting, and reporting and disclosure control processes; - reviews our periodic filings and quarterly earnings releases; - reviews and discusses with our chief executive and financial officers the procedures they followed to complete their certifications in connection with Cross Country's periodic filings with the Commission; and - discusses management's plans with respect to our major financial risk exposures.
+- is solely responsible for hiring and terminating our independent registered public accounting firm and pre-approving all auditing, as well as any audit-related, tax advisory and any other non-auditing services, to be performed by the independent registered public accounting firm; - reviews and discusses with Cross Country's independent registered public accounting firm their quality control procedures and our critical accounting policies and practices; - regularly reviews the scope and results of audits performed by our independent registered public accounting firm and internal auditors; - meets with management to review the adequacy of our internal control framework and its financial, accounting, and reporting and disclosure control processes; - reviews our periodic filings and quarterly earnings releases; - reviews and discusses with our chief executive and financial officers the procedures they followed to complete their certifications in connection with Cross Country's periodic filings with the Commission; and - discusses management's plans with respect to our major financial risk exposures.

-During the year ended December 31, 2003, there were eight meetings of the Audit Committee.
-The Audit Committee also has met in executive session and has independent calls with external auditors.
+During the year ended December 31, 2004, there were thirteen meetings of the Audit Committee.
+The Audit Committee also has met in executive session and has independent calls with our external auditors.